Writing Chinese characters

 The hook can be added to the curved wan stroke to form a wan gou 弯钩 stroke.
 The character 狗 gǒu for dog has this as its first part.
 The wangou starts top left and curves round to vertical and then ends in a hook.
 The second part of the character is 句 jù means sentence as well as being a rough phonetic; taken together the character suggests barking.
 You will find the dog as a radical in a whole series of animal related characters such as lion, cat, wolf and the related adjectives mad and fierce.
 Of historical and cultural interest is the fact that dog was often used derogatively about the barbarian people living outside China.

-The 我 wǒ character for I; me contains both a ti stroke and a xie gou 斜钩 stroke.
-It consists of the radical for hand shǒu on the left combined with spear gē on the right.
+The 我 wǒ character for I, me contains both a ti stroke and a xie gou 斜钩 stroke.
+It has the radical for hand shǒu on the left combined with spear gē on the right.
 The xie gou stroke is the first part of the gē character to be painted.
 It starts at the top and is then angled down and then right with a hook at the end.
 The brush is lifted off quickly to make the hook while still moving right.

 The ping stroke is more horizontal than the xie stroke and can be combined with a hook to make a ping gou 平钩 stroke.
-One of the frequent characters containing a ping gou is the 心 xīn heart character.
+One of the most frequent characters containing a ping gou is the 心 xīn heart character.
 It has three dots, the leftmost one is drawn first then the ping gou stroke and finally the two dian ‘dot’ strokes on the right.
 The heart radical is quite common, and adds the idea of ‘emotion’ to a character.
 Characters for anger, longing, hearing and thinking all contain the heart radical.
 The pinggou starts at the top straight down and then curves right with a hook at the end.
 Some people call this stroke 卧钩 wò gōu.

 Sometimes a box is painted with individual strokes around the edges, quite often two sides are painted as a single stroke with a sharp turn.
 The sharp turn is indicated by zhé in the name of the stroke.
-The character 医 yī for cure or heal has the element shī (quiver of arrows; miss) in an enclosure.
+The character 医 yī for cure, heal has the element shī (quiver of arrows, miss) in an enclosure.
 The shu zhe 竖折 stroke is the last stroke drawn.
 It is often the case that the sealing stroke is the last one made - quite simply in order to accommodate the variable size of the elements inside the enclosure.
 See later section on stroke order.
 This stroke requires good brush handling technique to make a sharp clear turn - if not too careful it can end up as a curve.
 The brush has to momentarily pause at the change of direction.
 It is effectively a shu stroke followed by a heng stroke in one action.

 The most obvious box shaped Chinese character is that for mouth 口 kǒu.
 You might think it should be made as a single stroke but this is not the case.
 Calligraphy avoids difficult upwards strokes, they are predominantly downward and rightward.
 The hengzhe 横折 stroke is made with a horizontal rightward stroke then a pause at the turn and then the downwards shu part.
 The kǒu character has a shu stroke on the left, followed by the hengzhe stroke to the top and right.
-The character is then completed by a sealing heng stroke along the bottom, so there are atotal of three strokes.
+The character is then completed by a sealing heng stroke along the bottom, so there are a total of three strokes.
 The mouth or ‘opening’ character is widely used in characters relating to speech or eating.

 The previous strokes can be combined together in a variety of ways, only a few examples are given to give you a flavor.
 A sequence of shu, wan and gou gives a downward curve with a hook on the end.
 A widely used character with the shu wan gou 竖弯钩 stroke is the Chinese character for 也 yě also.
 The stroke is drawn downwards and then curving right finishing with an upwards flick to create a small hook.
 The yě character forms part of the personal pronoun he or she 他 tā has the radical for person (rén) to the left.